mgorav/faas-router-streamer/README.md

 - Processor
 - Sink

+It's worth noting, a function is capable of performing:

+- source handling
+- data processing
+- sink handling

 Its worth mentioning, the framework is inspired from **_"Pipeline architecture"_**.
 The message transport layer is configurable, currently kafka used.
 It will also support standard enterprise integration patterns.
 The streaming protocol of choice is RSocket.